Yeshayahu Leibowitz: Israeli occupation

+Israeli settlement

+On 27 September 1985, Leibowitz interviewed on the newspaper Haaretz and called to take up arms against the Israeli settlers in the West Bank:The murderers beyond the Green Line who settled in Judea and Samaria have weapons.
+Therefore, I call on you to take up arms - to take up arms against them before they throw you into concentration camps like leper dogs.
+Yes, take up arms.

 Religion and state

 Leibowitz believed in the separation of state and religion, and held that mixing the two corrupted faith.
 He wrote that: "For Judaism, only God is holy, whereas country, nation, and state lack that status.
 The state is not a value in itself."

+From 1959 onward, Leibowitz advocated for the separation of religion and state, and did so by establishing the "The New Regime" (המשטר החדש) political movement.
 He condemned the veneration of Jewish shrines, cynically referring to the Western Wall as the Discotel (a play on the words "discothèque" and "Kotel", a transliterated Hebrew word which literally means "wall", but capitalized refers to the Western Wall).

 Homosexuality and gender

-On the subject of homosexuality, Leibowitz believed that despite the ban on homosexual relations in Judaism, homosexuals should do their best at remaining observant Jews.
+Leibowitz maintained that the state should neither condemn nor restrict same-sex relationships, despite the Halakhic prohibition against them, and that homosexual individuals should nevertheless strive to remain observant Jews.
 Leibowitz was also an advocate of increased gender equality in Jewish practice, writing that: "The halakhic decisions in Judaism barring women from public office tell us more about what actually was the case than about what ought to be" and arguing that men and women should study the Torah together.